joeyschoblaska/sprinkles/README.md

 ```

 ### Customize sprinkles/sprinkle.rb
 This file defines your servers, roles, and which packages you want to install for each.
-Available packages are in `sprinkles/package`, and you can add new ones there if you need to.
+Packages are stored in `sprinkles/packages/`.

 ## Usage
 `sprinkle -s sprinkles/sprinkle.rb`